Global-Health-Engineering/iv-flow-monitor/docs/decisions/comparator-simplification.md

 - One IC and ~3 passives removed from the BOM.
 Lower component count, smaller PCB area for the analog front-end, simpler procurement.
 - Threshold and hysteresis configurability moved from external resistor network to firmware (DAC code + COMP1 hysteresis bits).
 This is more flexible (per-board threshold without rework) but couples the analog signal chain to firmware correctness.
-- The simplification was identified during schematic review without prompting from the supervisor.
-Documented here as evidence of independent design initiative beyond the inherited Rev-A reference.

 ## Revisit triggers

 - If bench measurement shows COMP1's input offset voltage or hysteresis is inadequate against the photodiode noise floor at low illumination, revisit by either tuning DAC threshold + hysteresis bits or restoring an external comparator.
-(Open as of 2026-03-12; to be validated during Rev-B bring-up.)
 - If a future revision moves to a different MCU family without an on-chip comparator suitable for this task, the LMV331/TLV3201 path becomes the natural fallback.